nodejs/node/doc/guides/maintaining-V8.md

   released as part of the Chromium **canary** builds.
 This branch will be promoted to beta next when V8 5.5 ships as stable.

-All older branches are considered **abandoned**, and are not maintained by the V8 team.
+All older branches are abandoned and are not maintained by the V8 team.

 ### V8 merge process overview